DreamOfTheRedChamber/system-design-interviews/loadBalancing.md

 ## Load balancing algorithms
 ### Round-robin
 * Def: Cycles through a list of servers and sends each new request to the next server.
 When it reaches the end of the list, it starts over at the beginning.
-* Problems:
+	- How to support sticky sessions: Hashing based on network address might help but is not a reliable option.
+Or the load balancer could maintain a lookup table mapping session ID to server.

+### Weighted round robin
+* Problems of round robin:
 	- Not all requests have an equal performance cost on the server.
 But a request for a static resource will be several orders of magnitude less resource-intensive than a requst for a dynamic resource.
 	- Not all servers have identical processing power.
 Need to query back-end server to discover memory and CPU usage, server load, and perhaps even network latency.
-	- How to support sticky sessions: Hashing based on network address might help but is not a reliable option.
-Or the load balancer could maintain a lookup table mapping session ID to server.

-### Weighted round robin

-### Least connections
+### Least load first (from server perspective)
+* Problems of weighted round robin:
+	- Server might be under different status even given the same type of requests
+* How to define least load:
+	- For a layer 4 load balancing option such as LVS, it could load balance based on the number of connections.
+	- For a layer 7 load balancing option such as Nginx, it could load balance based on the number of Http requests.
+	- More customized criteria such as CPU load, I/O load.

+### Best performance first (from client perspective)
+* Response time

 ### Source hashing
+* Hash of IP address
+* Hash of session id

 ## Categorize based on OSI layer
 ### Application layer